 Setzer, V.W.
 O computador no ensino: nova vida ou destruição? in E.O.Chaves e V.W.Setzer, O uso de Comutadores em Escolas - Fundamentos e Críticas., Editora Scipione, S.Paulo 1988.
 See also the consecutively enlarged versions V.W.Setzer, Computers in Education, Floris Books, Edinburgh 1989 and V.W.Setzer, Computer in der Schule? - Thesen und Argumente, Verlag Freies Geistesleben, Stuttgart 1992.

 Healey, J.M.
 Edangered Minds.
 Simon & Schuster, New York 1990.

 Papert, S. The Connected Family.
 Longstreet Press, Atlanta, 1996.

-Dr. Valdemar W. Setzer is Professor of Computer Science at the Institute of Mathematics and Statistics, University of Sao Paulo, Brazil, retired but still active.
-He has published 12 books as well as numerous articles in scientific journals on his specialty.
+Dr. Valdemar W. Setzer is Professor of Computer Science at the Institute of Mathematics and Statistics, University of Sao Paulo, Brazil.
+He has published ten books as well as numerous articles in scientific journals on his specialty.